SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation

 \subsection{Local Perception Module (LPM)}

-Global attention is effective at capturing long-range dependencies, but it often neglects local context.
-To address the lack of local perception in standard self-attention and cross-attention mechanisms, we introduced a Local Perception Module (LPM) in the CLB, drawing inspiration from backbones such as XCiT~\cite{ali2021xcit}, SMT~\cite{lin2023scale}, and CMT~\cite{guo2022cmt}.
+Global attention excels at capturing long-range dependencies, but it often overlooks local context.
+To address the lack of local perception in standard self-attention and cross-attention mechanisms, we introduce a Local Perception Module (LPM) in the CLB, drawing inspiration from backbones such as XCiT~\cite{ali2021xcit}, SMT~\cite{lin2023scale}, and CMT~\cite{guo2022cmt}.
 As shown in Fig.~\ref{lpm}, the LPM can be derived using the following equation:

-where $DWConv$ denotes a depthwise separable convolution, $\sigma$ represents the ReLU activation function, and $\odot$ symbolizes element-wise multiplication by channel.
+where $DWConv$ denotes a depthwise separable convolution, $\sigma$ represents the ReLU activation function, $f^{Li}$ is the $nn.Linear$ operation, and $\odot$ symbolizes matrix multiplication by channel.